SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

  ![Manifest](./images/run1.png)

-  In case you are wondering about the correct service names, you can look then up the SAP Cloud Platform Cockpit.
+  In case you are wondering about the correct service names, you can look then up the SAP Business Technology Platform Cockpit.

  ![Services](./images/run2.png)